gabrielklein/SensorNode/README.md

 Help more than welcome!

 # Configuration
-Settings.h contains the configuration for the pins
+Settings.h contains the configuration for the pins and sensors.

+Please copy Settings.h.sample to Settings.h and configure it based on your hardware.

 # Needed libraries